lonyelon/Opencraft/README.md

 ## Build

-To build the game you first need the following libraries:
+To build the game you first need the following external libraries:
 * GLFW3
 * GLM
 * Libnoise